cardiffnlp/tweetnlp/README.md

 For more details, please read the accompanying [TweetNLP's reference paper](https://arxiv.org/pdf/2206.14774.pdf).
 If you use TweetNLP in your research, please use the following `bib` entry to cite the reference paper:

 ```
-@article{camachocollados2022tweetnlp,
-  title={TweetNLP: Cutting-Edge Natural Language Processing for Social Media},
+@inproceedings{camacho-collados-etal-2022-tweetnlp,
+    title={{T}weet{NLP}: {C}utting-{E}dge {N}atural {L}anguage {P}rocessing for {S}ocial {M}edia},
     author={Camacho-Collados, Jose and Rezaee, Kiamehr and Riahi, Talayeh and Ushio, Asahi and Loureiro, Daniel and Antypas, Dimosthenis and Boisson, Joanne and Espinosa-Anke, Luis and Liu, Fangyu and Mart{\'\i}nez-C{\'a}mara, Eugenio and others},
-  journal={arXiv preprint arXiv:2206.14774},
-  year={2022}
+    author = "Ushio, Asahi  and
+      Camacho-Collados, Jose",
+    booktitle = "Proceedings of the 2022 Conference on Empirical Methods in Natural Language Processing: System Demonstrations",
+    month = nov,
+    year = "2022",
+    address = "Abu Dhabi, U.A.E.",
+    publisher = "Association for Computational Linguistics",
 }
 ```